 How do we spend this?

 Our spending strategy has been developed through the reading of research, visits to other school and evaluation of previous pupil premium spending.
 This has led to the following principles:

-Good teaching, good attendance, strong parental engagement with good family support and academy–wide good behaviour are all key to removing barriers to learning and closing the attainment gap.
+Good teaching, good attendance, strong parental engagement with good family support and school–wide good behaviour are all key to removing barriers to learning and closing the attainment gap.

-We adopt a caring pastoral, vertical tutoring House approach and consistent access to strong careers education, information and guidance, raising aspirations and lending support as required
+We adopt a caring pastoral approach and consistent access to strong careers education, information and guidance, raising aspirations and lending support as required: